design-automation/mobius-parametric-modeller-dev-0-9/README.md

 To disable mobius referencing those projects and instead use the npm published version, comment out the paths pointing towards them in `tsconfig.json` and `src/tsconfig.app.json`

+## Modifying functions in mobius-sim-funcs and mobius-inline-funcs

+If the functions in mobius-sim-funcs or mobius-inline-funcs are modified, the the docs need to be updated.
+To do this, change to the respective folders and run `npm run moduleDocs`.

+For mobius-sim-func:
+- ...\mobius-parametric-modeller-dev-0-9\src\design-automation\mobius-sim-funcs

+For mobius-inline-func:
+- ...\mobius-parametric-modeller-dev-0-9\src\design-automation\mobius-inline-funcs